ARMinARM/stm32flash/README.md

 stm32flash
 ==========

+**[2015-12] upstream moved to: http://sourceforge.net/p/stm32flash/code/ci/master/tree/ You'll probably want to use that, as this version is outdated.**

 Open source flash program for the STM32 ARM processors using the ST serial bootloader over UART or I2C

 stm32flash 0.4 was released 2014-10-04 and is available at https://releases.stm32flash.googlecode.com/git/stm32flash-0.4.tar.gz